LordOfTheGulls/Parking-Manager-BE/README.md

 # Parking-Manager-API
-Backend of the Web Based Parking Manager
+The Back End part of the Parking Manager